zodac/folding-stats/README.md

 ## Supported Browsers

-Currently the UI is only tested against the latest version of Google Chrome.
+Currently, the UI is only tested against the latest version of Google Chrome.
 Hopefully this will be expanded, but for now if you see any issues, please try again using Google Chrome.

 ## Containers